PARTHIB-DEB/REDIS-TUTORIAL/Storage Structure/README.md

 - By default , redis stores the data in server running at port **6379**

+# How Redis Commands Works

+Redis commands always hit the key first .
+It takes the key as a primary argument and then it does something with the value (create update) .
+Even though when we SET any value , the **value** part comes after mentioning **key**

 # Basic Redis Commands

 The snippet explains a general way to create , save and update user's data.